ivan-chai/hotpp-benchmark/README.md

 🎉 The HoTPP paper have been accepted to Neurocomputing (Q1) 2026.

-🎉 DEF (aka DeTPP) have been presented at AAAI-26 (Main track, oral).
+🎉 DEF (aka DeTPP) have been presented at AAAI-26 (main track, oral).

 # Features
 * Next event prediction